-Similar with the Board Charter, the Board perhaps to adopt Whistle Blower Act directly and is working for the code for Directors for adoption and subsequent disclosure on corporate website.
+Similar with the Board Charter, the Board will consider formalising Whistle Blower Policy as well as Code of Ethics and Code of Conduct for Directors for adoption and subsequent disclosure on corporate website.

 1.4 Strategies Promoting Sustainability

 The Board recognises the importance of sustainability vis a vis the environment, governance and social context and its increasing impact to its businesses.
 The Board is committed to understanding and has vigorously implemented sustainable practices to benefit its businesses whilst attempting to achieve the right balance between the needs of the wider community, and the requirements of shareholders and stakeholders.